Regular Jams and Classes in New York City

 While you are free to distribute the information above, please do not copy the descriptions (or anything else on this page) without permission and attribution.
 They constitute my views and original work.

-On accessibility in a different sense: for those who may have various physical disabilities, I’ve added a section on the physical Accessibility of the various venues in NYC.
+I have a section below on the physical Accessibility of the various venues in NYC.
 If you have suggestions on how to improve this section, I would love to hear them.

-Unfortunately, none of our New York City contact venues are very accessible.
+Unfortunately, many of our New York City contact venues are not very accessible.
 This is something to work on.

 Bill Young’s Studio (100 Grand Dance): poor.
 Bill Young’s Studio is up a step and up two flights of stairs through some fairly heavy doors, none of which are automatic.
-However, after the first step and two doors (and perhaps another step) there is an elevator.
+However, after the first step and two doors, there is an elevator.
 We’ve been able to get a wheelchair in and out of the space with some teamwork.
 Very small single-occupancy bathroom with no handrails, and is up a step.
 No changing room separate from the bathroom.

 Eden’s Expressway: poor.
 Eden’s Expressway is on a fourth-floor walk-up.
 Ground floor entrance is up a step behind some narrow manual doors.
-There is very small service elevator directly inside the front door which I’m told can be sent down and called up from the fourth floor, and opens into an odd “closet” that’s used for changing inside Eden’s Expressway.
-However, I haven’t seen this work, and it may be too small for wheelchairs, particularly since the elevator doors on the fourth floor open at a right angle to those on the ground floor, and there’s not much room to maneuver; it can work with some patience for smaller wheelchairs, and with LOTS of patience for larger wheelchairs.
+There is very small service elevator directly inside the front door that can be sent down and called up from the fourth floor, and opens into a small space sometimes used for changing inside Eden’s Expressway.
+The elevator doors on the fourth floor open at a right angle to those on the ground floor, and there’s not much room to maneuver; it can work with some patience for smaller wheelchairs, and with LOTS of patience for larger wheelchairs.
 Very small single-occupancy bathroom with no handrails.
 No changing room separate from the bathroom (although some people change in the elevator bay).